Last Updated on 05/11/2023 by Glynn Willard

 You’ll appreciate having a reference when you change the batteries.
 Stolen batteries are not an uncommon thing (sadly) and that usually means the “perp” cut the wires.

 If you’re away from home, but can find replacement batteries, it will be nice to have a saved photo of where each wire terminates on the battery.
-Even if you have a broad understanding of electrical engineering, a picture can still expedite the process.
+Even if you have a broad understanding of electrical engineering, a picture can save you much time in the process.

 Develop A List Of All The Tools You’re Using To Pack